lbventura/Churn-Prediction-Modeling/README.md

 A step-by-step exposition of how to build a bank customer churn prediction model.
 We have provided the reader with considerable detail for pedagogical purposes.
+Inference is also carried out by using several statistical tests and Logistic Regression.

 The main conclusions are: